jbowdre/virtuallypotato/content/posts/k8s-on-vsphere-node-template-with-packer/index.md

 ---
-title: "K8s on vSphere: Building a Node Template With Packer" # Title of the blog post.
+title: "K8s on vSphere: Building a Kubernetes Node Template With Packer" # Title of the blog post.
 date: 2022-12-10T17:00:00-06:00 # Date of post creation.
 # lastmod: 2022-12-03T10:41:17-08:00 # Date when last modified
 description: "Using HashiCorp Packer to automatically build Kubernetes node templates on vSphere." # Description used for search engine.